shardus/website-docs.shardus.com/pages/docs/quickstart/quickstart.md

 ## Network of nodes

-Create a local test network with multiple instances of your `index.ts` server:
+Create a local test network with multiple instances of your `index.js` server.
+In order to do that we need `shardus-cli` specifically design to do this.
+`shardus-cli` start a network containing multiple nodes by reading main `js` or `ts` entry described inside `package.json` in current directory.

+### Shardus cli
 <Callout emoji="💡" type="default">
-Make sure you have the Shardus CLI tool installed globally.
+Make sure you have the Shardus CLI tool installed globally by doing

 ```bash
 npm install -g shardus